404GamerNotFound/system-update-and-cleanup-bash-script/README.md

 sudo ./system_cleanup.sh
 ```

-Beware thought, than doing so might induce a system restart, as planned in system_update.sh !
+Beware thought, that doing so might induce a system restart when you run system_update.sh !
 So make sure you're doing it at a time of the day when an unexpected restart won't affect anyone's work.

+## Updating this tool

+This package maintenance suite should not get any modification soon.
+But in case we upgrade something, getting the new version to work will be as simple as executing `git pull` to get up to date scripts, and running `sudo ./install.sh` again (see step 1).
+Commands and cron jobs will then be replaced/updated with the new informations provided.

 ## Troubleshooting

-The scripts logs all their actions to `/var/log/system_update.log` and `/var/log/system_cleanup.log`, so you can review what the script did at any time by examining this file.
+The two commands logs all their actions to `/var/log/system_update.log` and `/var/log/system_cleanup.log` respectively.
+If the scripts did not run as expected, you can check these log files for any error messages or warnings..

-As soon as upgrades have been detected for your system, an email is sent to the address you'll choose during the install process
+Furthermore, as soon as upgrades have been detected for your packages and/or a post upgrade system restart is required, an email is sent with relevant logs to the address you provided during the install process.

-If the scripts do not execute as expected, check those log files for any error messages or warnings.

 ## License

 This scripts suite is shared under the MIT License.

 ## Authors

-Tony Brüser / 404GamerNotFound
+- Tony Brüser / 404GamerNotFound

-Etienne B. / Loiseau2nuit
+- Etienne B. / Loiseau2nuit